FOR IMMEDIATE RELEASE

 Imaging in Monterey.
 There were games, bounce houses, a diaper derby,

 prizes and more.
 The SVMHS Level III NICU is operated in partnership with

-Lucile Packard Children’s Hospital at Stanford University Medical Center.
+Lucile Packard Children’s Hospital Stanford.